Skip to main content

 The 63,000-square-foot Cultural Heritage Center is the headquarters for the State Historical Society.
 This $6.5 million facility, completed in 1989, houses four of the Society's five program areas: archives, historic preservation, museum, and research and publishing.
 The state's archaeology program is located in Rapid City.

 The 63,000-square-foot Cultural Heritage Center is the home of the South Dakota State Historical Society and a unique point of interest for South Dakota tourism.
 This $6.5 million facility, completed in 1989, houses four of the Society's five program areas: archives, historic preservation, museum, and research and publishing.
-The state's archaeology program is located in Rapid City.
+The state's archaeological research center is located in Rapid City.

 The SDSHS, first organized as the Old Settlers Association of Dakota Territory in 1862, established its official relationship with state government in 1901 through the former Department of History.
 Originally housed in the state capitol, the Society moved in 1932 to the newly completed Soldiers' and Sailors' Memorial Building across the street.
 In 1989, South Dakota celebrated its centennial and to mark the anniversary and showcase the state's local history, the Cultural Heritage Center was built as the new headquarters for the Society.
 Today it’s a local attraction and a unique place to explore.